patchfox-io/GET_STARTED/README.md

 ** TODO ADD DOCS FROM DOCS FOLDER HERE FOR EASY REFERENCE **

+## BEFORE WE DIG INTO THINGS CAN YOU TL'DR WHAT WE'RE GOING TO BE DOING?
+ASDF

 ## CLONE AND BUILD THE SERVICES

 ### CLONE THE SERVICES